-If the interim attachment order is granted before the main proceedings, the claimant must initiate a complementary procedure within seven days starting from the date when the interim attachment order is enforced or the enforcement minutes are notified to the claimant (if he or she is not present during the enforcement of the interim attachment order).
+If the interim attachment order is granted before the main proceedings, the claimant must initiate a complementary procedure within seven days starting from the date when the interim attachment order is enforced or the enforcement minutes are notified to the claimant (if the claimant is not present during the enforcement of the interim attachment order).
 The complementary procedure can either be an action or an enforcement proceeding against the defendant.
 An interim attachment order can also be granted during the main proceedings and in support of a substantive proceeding in another country.

-Preferential right or lien
+Preferential Right or Lien

 An interim attachment order does not create a lien or preferential right.

-Damages as a result
+Damages as a Result

 The claimant is liable for damages suffered by the defendant arising out of an interim attachment order that was applied against the defendant and found to be unjust.

 The court must determine the security to be deposited, unless there is a court order or a document (with the same authority of a court order) ordering this.
 The amount and form of the security are at the court's discretion.
 In practice, the courts usually ask for a deposit of 15% of the amount in dispute and bank guarantee letters are accepted.

 - Are any other interim remedies commonly available and obtained?

 A determination of evidence is another interim remedy that is commonly available.
 The parties to a dispute can request the determination of evidence through on-site examination, expert examination or witness statements, to rely on this evidence in an ongoing or possible future action (Article 400, CPC).
 The applicant must have a legal interest for making an application.
 A party is deemed to have a legal interest in making an application if either: